schldwcht/nos.nl-news-in-pictures/README.md

 ```
 5. (Optional): If you want to save lower resolution images, you can change the property ``` $minimumResolution ``` in ``` nos.php ```.
 The default is ``` 3000 ``` pixels or more.

-## How does this work? / Theory of operation
+## How does it work? / Theory of operation
 The app retrieves the available data via the API https://public-api.nos.nl/feed/nieuws-in-beeld.json.
 Next the JSON is parsed and only the highest resolution of a photo is being selected.
 We noticed that the original photos are sometimes of lower resolution and scaled to a higher format by the NOS.
 For our purposes it doesn't matter as the majority is of high resolution nowadays anyway.
 The image filename is set to the original description that came with the photo via the API.
 This way it's easy to browse through the image library and see the subject instantly.
 The title, description and copyright data that came with the JSON is added to the images as well via the [IPTC](https://iptc.org) header in the jpg.